-One simple way of transferring a pattern to dark fabric is using transfer paper also called tracing paper like this.
-Let me tell you, once I tried it out, it was a game changer for me!
+One simple way of transferring a pattern to dark fabric is using transfer paper also called tracing paper.
+Let me tell you, once I tried it out, it was a game-changer for me!
 Here is how it goes:

 How to do a pattern transfer on dark fabric with transfer paper

 Unlike tracing from behind, transfer paper works from laying the pattern on top of the fabric.
 This way you can see every detail clearly.

 1. Lay the ironed fabric on a solid surface.
 Avoid table cloths or other soft surfaces.

 2. Put the transfer paper on the fabric.
 There are two different sides to the transfer paper.
 One is much more vivid in color.
 That is where the pigments are and this side has to face towards the fabric.
 To test if it is the right side, slide your finger over it.
 If you have color on your finger, it is the right side.
 In the picture above, this is the yellow edge.
 It has to face down.

 3. Position your pattern template on top of the transfer paper.
 Make sure it is in the exact position you want it to be on the fabric.
 Check if the transfer paper underneath covers all of the pattern template.
 Then use masking tape to fixate the pattern on the fabric.

 4. Use a fine pencil (or knitting needle like I did) to trace all of the lines.
 Try to trace strategically to avoid missing some lines.
 I like to trace from left to right or from the middle outwards.
 Check if you missed some lines by peeking under the paper.

 5. Take off the masking tape and gently pull off the template sheet and transfer paper.
 See?
 This method of pattern transfer on dark fabrics is so easy and quick!